kitconcept/volto-light-theme/docs/reference/widgets.md

 ## `blockAlignment`

-A widget to select the block alignment (`left`, `right`, `center`).
-Based on the {file}`/src/components/widgets/Buttons` component under the hood, so the actions and the styles to be applied are configurable.
+A widget to select the block alignment, one of either `left`, `right`, or `center`.
+It's based on the {file}`/src/components/widgets/Buttons` component under the hood, so the actions and the styles to be applied are configurable.
-Uses the {file}`/src/components/widgets/BlockAlignment` component.
+It uses the {file}`/src/components/widgets/BlockAlignment` component.

 ## `size`

-A widget to select the block size from a default list of values (`small`, `medium`, `large`).
-Based on the {file}`/src/components/widgets/Buttons` component under the hood, so the actions and the styles to be applied are configurable.
+A widget to select the block size from a default list of values, one of either `small`, `medium`, or `large`.
+It's based on the {file}`/src/components/widgets/Buttons` component under the hood, so the actions and the styles to be applied are configurable.
-Uses the {file}`/src/components/widgets/Size` component.
+It uses the {file}`/src/components/widgets/Size` component.

 ## `DndSortableList`